CAGLARBEY/caglarbey.github.io/_posts/2025-05-18-what-is-arduino.md

+---
+layout: post
+title: "What is Arduino, What Does It Do?"
+date: 2025-05-18
+categories: Arduino
+---

 # What is Arduino, What Does It Do?

 When I was just stepping into the world of technology, I wanted to do something about electronics, but I didn't know where to start.